Gardening Plants & Flowers Herbs

 When to Plant

-The best month to plant rosemary is in the spring once the weather has warmed and there is no frost in the forecast because.
-Planting rosemary early lets you take advantage of the entire growing season but you can still plant it in the late spring or early summer.
-Container-grown rosemary can be planted any time of the year, however, it goes dormant during the winter so planting it between spring and fall is best.
+Plant rosemary in the spring once the weather has warmed and there is no forecasted frost.
+Container-grown rosemary can be planted any time of the year.
+However, it goes dormant during the winter.

-Rosemary grows best in a sunny spot that has soil with sharp drainage.
-Make sure no taller trees or shrubs in the area are so close that they will shade the rosemary.
-Good companion plants for rosemary are cruciferous vegetables (kale, cabbage, broccoli, cauliflower, Brussels sprouts), beans, and carrots, and spinach.
+Place rosemary in a sunny spot with sharp-draining soil.
+Good companion plants for rosemary include cruciferous vegetables (kale, cabbage, broccoli, cauliflower, Brussels sprouts), beans, carrots, and spinach.

-Rosemary also grows well in containers both outdoors and indoors, as long as it can get enough light.
+Rosemary also grows well in containers both outdoors and indoors, as long as it can get enough sunlight.
+It can be slightly challenging to give rosemary enough light indoors and the plant usually won’t last as long as it does outdoors, which is usually around 10 years.

-Space rosemary shrubs at least 2 to 3 feet apart.
+Space rosemary shrubs at least two to three feet apart.
 Plant seedlings and nursery plants at the same depth at which they were growing in their previous container.
 Seeds should be just barely covered with soil when planting.
 A support structure is typically not necessary for this shrub.

 Rosemary Plant Care